Interested in writing a guest blog post? Great! Here are a few tips to help.

 - Or even discuss the background story as a conversation (e.g. understanding ecosystem function (and each other))

 Photos are gratefully received and will be fully credited.

 When submitting your post, please also include a few short sentences to introduce yourself.

-If you have any questions or would like to discuss your potential blog post in more detail, please email Simon Hoggart in the Journal of Animal Ecology editorial office (admin@journalofanimalecology).
+If you have any questions or would like to discuss your potential blog post in more detail, please email Samantha Ponton in the Journal of Animal Ecology editorial office (admin@journalofanimalecology).

 Ready to send us your post?

-If you have written your post and your are ready to send it to us as a general guideline, blog posts should contain the following:
+If you have written your post and you are ready to send it to us, as a general guideline, blog posts should contain the following:

 - Main text [max.
 1000 words]:

-- Photos/Images/Figures [Please provide at least one, with copyright and credit]:
+- Photos/Images/Figures/Videos/Sounds [Please provide at least one, with copyright and credit]:

 - Social media plug [max.
 200 characters, and if you want author handles and a photo]: